DLR-RM/stable-baselines3/docs/guide/custom_policy.rst

 For 1D observation space, a 2 layers fully connected net is used with:

 - 64 units (per layer) for PPO/A2C/DQN
-- 256 units for sac
+- 256 units for SAC
 - [400, 300] units for TD3/DDPG (values are taken from the original TD3 paper)

 For image observation spaces, the "Nature CNN" (see code for more details) is used for feature extraction, and SAC/TD3 also keeps the same fully connected network after it.